Research Snapshot

 Proxy Exposures

-Direct indium investment is difficult given the absence of a liquid futures market.
+Direct indium research is difficult given the absence of a liquid futures market.
 However, several publicly traded companies offer proxy exposure:

 Both offer leveraged exposure to zinc-indium economics, though indium revenue represents a small fraction of total output.